vonhoff/library-inspection-template/README.md

 ## Project Structure

-The root directory contains three main folders:
+The root directory is organized into three key folders:

-1. **Include folder:**
+1. **Include Folder:**
-    - Contains a single header file that provides the API for the library and defines interfaces for external use.
+    - Hosts a single header file providing the API for the library, defining interfaces for external use.

-2. **Source folder:**
+2. **Source Folder:**
-    - Contains the essential source code files needed to implement the functionality of the library.
+    - Contains essential source code files necessary for implementing the library's functionality.

-3. **Tests folder:**
+3. **Tests Folder:**
-    - Contains its own CMakeLists file, designed for inclusion rather than loading as a standalone project.
-    - Dynamically fetches the latest version of `clove-unit.h` and places it in the `tests/vendor` folder, which is explicitly ignored by the `.gitignore` file.
+    - Encompasses CLove-Unit tests featuring an embedded API inspection suite.

 ## License

-This template is provided under the [MIT License](LICENSE).
-You are free to use it, modify it, and distribute it as per your project's needs.
-Feel free to replace the license with one that aligns better with your project requirements.
+This template is distributed under the [MIT License](LICENSE), which grants you the freedom to use, modify, and redistribute it according to your project's needs.
+Feel free to replace the license with one that better suits your project's needs.

-## Contribute
+## Contribution

-Contributions are welcome! <br/>
-If you have ideas for improving this template, feel free to create issues or submit pull requests.
+Contributions are welcome!
+If you have ideas for improving this template, please create issues or submit pull requests.